-NAU expects every student to firmly adhere to a strong ethical code of academic integrity in all their scholarly pursuits.
+ACADEMIC INTEGRITY: NAU expects every student to firmly adhere to a strong ethical code of academic integrity in all their scholarly pursuits.
 The primary attributes of academic integrity are honesty, trustworthiness, fairness, and responsibility.
 As a student, you are expected to submit original work while giving proper credit to other people's ideas or contributions.
 Acting with academic integrity means completing your assignments independently while truthfully acknowledging all sources of information, or collaboration with others when appropriate.
 When you submit your work, you are implicitly declaring that the work is your own.
 Academic integrity is expected not only during formal coursework, but in all your relationships or interactions that are connected to the educational enterprise.
 All forms of academic deceit such as plagiarism, cheating, collusion, falsification or fabrication of results or records, permitting your work to be submitted by another, or inappropriately recycling your own work from one class to another, constitute academic misconduct that may result in serious disciplinary consequences.
 All students and faculty members are responsible for reporting suspected instances of academic misconduct.
-All students are encouraged to complete NAU's online academic integrity workshop available in the E-Learning Center and should review the full Academic Integrity policy available at https://policv.nau.edu/policv/policv.aspx?num=100601.
+All students are encouraged to complete NAU's online academic integrity workshop available in the E-Learning Center and should review full Academic Integrity available policy https://www9.nau.edu/policies/Client/Details/1443?whoIsLooking=Students&pertains